webgme/webgme-taxonomy/notes.md

 # To Do

-- [ ] add support for hierarchical content types
-  - [x] what exactly would this look like?
-    - it seems to make sense
-  - I should be able to add support for this without supporting webgme storage (and transformations)
-  - [x] make a simple test project
-  - [ ] does anything else need to be updated?
-    - [ ] content type dashboard
-      - show all content types with storage
-      - the content type dashboard could be the data dashboard updated to be viewing the content type listing
-  - [ ] update data dashboard
-    - [ ] how to handle the differences btwn repo & data in the dashboard?
-      - presence of files, for example
-    - [ ] make one without nested children
-    - how do we add new data?
-      - atomic is pretty easy
-      - what about compound?
-        - for repositories, we also want to be able to restrict creation
-        - should compounds support file uploads?

-      - can we define files as part of the content type?
-        - we could have a flag to restore the current support
-        - would we want to specify that files are required
-        - we could also just assume there are data files only for atomic data
-          - in the future, we could represent this explicitly

-      - how does it currently work?
-        - repo creation:
-          - name
-          - tags (to add)
-        - data upload/creation:
-          - name
-          - tags
-          - files

-    - [ ] ensure everything works with 2-level hierarchy?
-      - [x] update configuration
-      - [x] update tag form link to open correct content type
-      - [x] use the correct type field
-      - [x] update TaxonomyData.fromDict
-      - [x] show data
-        - is it being uploaded?
-          - yep, and returned to the browser
-        - everything looks kosher in the db
-        - it appears that the taxonomy field is missing
-          - maybe we shouldn't hide them but should show it as deprecated or something?
-          - this might hurt reproducibility and such...
-          - maybe make this a toggleable option...
-      - [x] inconsistent use of `taxonomy` vs `taxonomyVersion`
-        - switch to `taxonomy`?
-        - update the tag form?
-      - [x] check that filters still work
-        - [x] it doesn't seem to show all the repos with matches...
-        - [x] add tests for filter tag checking

-      - [ ] how does this affect the others

-    - [ ] update the UI to support other levels of hierarchy
-    - [ ] throw errors if hierarchy depth != 2

 - [ ] update UI to support arbitrary depth?
   - or maybe just up to depth 2 for now
   - what actions/buttons need to be available for items/repos/etc?